aksommerville/egg2/etc/doc/eau-format.md

 Song and sound resources are both EAU when shipped.
 Pretty much anything allowed in one is allowed in the other, but:
-- Only one song can play at a time.
+- You can interfere with playing songs, and loop them.
 - Sounds must mark their end time with explicit delays.
 - Duration of a sound is strictly limited to 5 seconds.
 - Sounds will be printed and replayed after the first time, while songs are synthesized from scratch each time.
 You shouldn't need to care.